-Hope in the Mountains, Inc. is a community based project with services located in The Hope Center at 410 W. Main Street in Sophia.
+Hope in the Mountains, Inc. is a community-based project with services located in The Hope Center at 410 W. Main Street in Sophia.

 We are a newly formed not-for-proﬁt 501(c)(3) ecumenical mission project of the Southern District of the West Virginia Conference of The United Methodist Church.

 The Hope Center began through the realization that for many vulnerable individuals, children, families, and seniors living in our local community of Southern Raleigh County, experiencing hope is not a daily security.
 There is a great need in our surrounding communities to provide the simple necessities in life most of us enjoy and take for granted.
-The guarantee of permanent housing, steady employment, the opportunity to learn new and practical life skills and improve their life situation.
+The guarantee of permanent housing, steady employment, and the opportunity to learn new and practical life skills and improve their life situation.

-By joining together, we can become a source of hope, strength and support that encourages others to reach their potential and return a new sense of hope to a brighter tomorrow for many.
+By joining together, we can become a source of hope, strength, and support that encourages others to reach their potential and return a new sense of hope to a brighter tomorrow for many.

 To be an outreach for Jesus Christ in communities where there is need, offering a connection to Christ by offering an environment of hope and practical ways to improve lives.

 Create a gathering place for the community that is safe, welcoming, and positive.